sgoertzen/sonar-break-maven-plugin/README.md

 To run this manually:
 mvn com.sgoertzen.maven:sonarbreak:1.0:sonarBreak

+## Maven
-Or to include in your project update your pom.xml to include:
+Or to include in your project, update your pom.xml with the following:

     <dependencies>